ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 ## Conclusion

 In this post we summarized common problems for our two editorial boards.
+We've found automation, but also the existence of a communication channel between editors for solution finding as well as commiserating or encouraging, very important.
 As software review continue, we will surely have to tackle new challenges.
 We hope our experience can inform other editorial boards.